cristianoliveira/awesome4girls/README.md

 ## Communities/Groups
   - [Linux Chix](https://en.wikipedia.org/wiki/LinuxChix): is a women-oriented Linux community.
 It is designed to provide both technical and social support for women Linux users, although men are encouraged to help and contribute

+  - [Debian Women](https://www.debian.org/women/): The Debian Women project was founded in May 2004.
+We seek to balance and diversify the Debian Project by actively engaging with interested women and encouraging them to become more involved with Debian.
+  - [Womoz](http://www.womoz.org/blog/): The Womoz Blog.
+Program updates and news from the women and mozilla project.

+  - [Ubuntu Women](http://wiki.ubuntu-women.org/): The Ubuntu Women Project was founded in 2006 and aims to foster Women contributors and community involvement through mentoring and inspiration.
+The Ubuntu Women Team has many projects with which we attempt to boost the visibility of women within all areas of Ubuntu, and we invite you to help out.

 ## Jobs
   - [Women in Tech](http://www.womenintechnology.co.uk/)
   - [Girl Develop It](https://www.girldevelopit.com/)